ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
    * The argument is a literal primitive value and the defined type of the parameter is `ValueType`.
-   * The argument is a Singular Path or `filter-path` (which includes Singular Paths), or a function expression with declared result type `NodesType` and the defined type of the parameter is `NodesType`.
+   * The argument is a Singular Query or `filter-query` (which includes Singular Queries), or a function expression with declared result type `NodesType` and the defined type of the parameter is `NodesType`.
      Where the declared type of the parameter is not `NodesType`, a conversion applies.